AquaDisk Filters – Frequently Asked Questions

 • Expandable and easy to retrofit

-• A variety of different cloth types are available
+• Available with a variety of different cloth types and in packaged configuration

 OptiFiber® Pile Cloth Media Filtration Pilot Trailer

 The AquaDisk® Filter requires very little operator attention.
-The filter should be inspected daily.
-Total time should be approximately 30 minutes per week.
+Reviewing the filter daily takes about 30 minutes per week.

 Is Pilot Testing Available?

-Yes.
+Yes!
 Pilot test trailers are readily available.
-Due to Aqua’s extensive operating experience, pilot testing is unnecessary for most applications; however, testing can be crucial in selecting and optimizing filtration equipment for some unique municipal and industrial wastewaters.
-Pilot testing confirms that the equipment will work properly with the specific wastewater and provides good data on the expected hydraulic throughput, performance, backwash frequency, or the need for a polymer or other filter aid to add upstream of the filter.
+While most applications do not require pilot testing, it can be crucial when selecting and optimizing filtration equipment for unique wastewater.
+This process confirms that the AquaDisk filter will work easily with specific wastewater conditions, providing valuable data on the expected hydraulic throughput, performance, backwash frequency, or the need for filter aids.

-There are approximately 1,000 units installed in North America and over 2,000 worldwide.
+Over 1,000 AquaDisk filters are operating in North America and more than 2,000 worldwide.

-The AquaDisk® filter has one main wear component; the cloth media.
+The AquaDisk filter has one main wear component; the cloth media.
 Depending on the type of wastewater, hydraulic loading rates, solids loading rates, and backwash rates, the cloth media typically lasts five to seven years.
-As the cloth media wears, the backwash frequency increases, and the filter performance declines.
-Two men can install replacement media in 1 day for a 1 MGD filter with 4 disks.
+The backwash frequency increases as the cloth media wears, and the filter performance declines.
+Two men can install replacement media in 1 day for a 1 MGD filter with four disks.